MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 The guidance above in this section also applies to Office 365 Business.

-## What about existing installations of Office 365 ProPlus on devices running Windows?
+## What about existing installations of Office 365 ProPlus?

-Starting in the second half of June 2019, if you're using Monthly Channel, then Teams will be added to ***existing*** installations of Office 365 ProPlus (and Office 365 Business) when you update your existing installation to the latest version.
+Starting in the second half of June 2019, if you're using Monthly Channel, then Teams will be added to ***existing*** installations of Office 365 ProPlus (and Office 365 Business) when you update your existing installation to the latest version on devices running Windows.

 For example, if you're using Version 1904 in Monthly Channel and you update to Version 1906 in July, Teams will be installed on the device as part of the update to Version 1906.